Skip to main content

 • stability

-The game suffers from significant stability issues, with users reporting frequent crashes and bugs that disrupt gameplay.
-Many players experienced the need to relaunch the game multiple times, particularly during critical sequences, indicating a lack of polish and reliability.
-Overall, the stability of the game is a major concern for users.
+The game suffers from significant stability issues, with users reporting frequent crashes and bugs, particularly related to the nexus device.
+Many players experienced the need to relaunch the game multiple times to complete key sequences, indicating a frustrating level of instability.
+Overall, the game's performance is marred by these persistent technical problems.

 • “The nexus device is also super buggy and can cause crashes.”